futtetennista/futtetennista.github.io/posts/algorithms-and-data-structures/2017-12-08-functional-graphs.markdown

 The `esp` function requires a source vertex and a destination vertex, filters the path to the destination and reverses it (why this is necessary will become clear in a moment).
-Notice that since Haskell has non-strict sematics, `esp` stops as soon as the path to the target destination vertex is found.
+Notice that since Haskell has non-strict semantics, `esp` stops as soon as the path to the target destination vertex is found.
 Now let's have a look at the implementation of the `bft` function: